rossetti/KSLBook/docs/06-Chapter6.md

 When the order making process is activated, there is a for-loop that makes the shirts and activates the shirt making process.
 This activates the process at the current time.
 It is important to note that the activated shirt making processes are scheduled to be activated at the current time.
 Since those events are on the event calendar, they will not be executed until the current event finishes.
 The current event is essentially the code in the process before the next suspension point.
 This provides the notion of pseudo-parallelism.
 The shirt making processes are really pending activation.

-Meanwhile, the order continues with its process by using the packager in the classic seize-delay-release pattern.
+Meanwhile, the order continues with its process by using the packager in the classic *(seize-delay-release)* pattern.
 However, note the signature of the `seize()` method, which specifies the queue for waiting orders.

 ```kt
             var a = seize(myPackager, queue = myOrderQ)
 ```
+Thus, this use of the packager causes the entity (the order) to wait in the queue for orders.
+The later seize of the packager cause the order to wait in the pre-defined queue associated with the `ResourceWithQ` class defined for the packager.

 After the paper work is done, the order is ready to start final packaging if it has the shirts associated with the order.
 This is where the blocking queue is used.
 The `waitForItems()` call will be explained more fully shortly.
 However, at this point, we can think of the order waiting for the correct number of shirts to arrive that are associated with this particular order.
 After the shirts arrive, the order process continues and again seizes the packager for the packaging time.
-In this usage of the `seize()` method, just specify an instance of a `ResourceWithQ.` A `ResourceWithQ` has a pre-defined `RequestQ` that holds the requests for the resource.
+In this usage of the `seize()` method, we need only specify an instance of a `ResourceWithQ.` A `ResourceWithQ` has a pre-defined `RequestQ` that holds the requests for the resource.
 We see that it is simple to share a resource between two different activities.
 The `seize()` method also takes in an optional argument that specifies the priority of the seize request.
 If there are more that one suspending `seize()` functions that compete for the same resource, you can used the priority parameter to specify which seize request has the priority if more than one is waiting at the same time.
 Finally, the statistics on the order are collected before its process ends.
 Now, let's look at the shirt making process.

 ```kt
     private inner class Shirt(val orderNum: Long): Entity() {